 - 148. In the and I had two children, Sector and Sector is four years older than There was social work involvement with the kids.
 They basically wanted rid of They tried to talk me into it and that was really their only involvement.
 They weren't helpful or supportive.
 They didn't provide any family counselling or help us to work out any problems. - 149.
 My sister died in 2000.
-At that point, I'd been away from the for over a year.
-We was staying at her mum's and I was off the drugs, bringing up our kids by myself.
-We was a baby.
+At that point, I'd been away from for over a year.
+Was staying at her mum's and I was off the drugs, bringing up our kids by myself.
+Was a baby.
 When I got the news that my sister died, I went to her house.
 Her four kids were there with a social worker.
 My sister was a single mum.
 The social worker was talking about taking the kids into care.
 I couldn't allow that to happen.
 I offered to help.
 The eldest daughter went to stay with my nana, but the three younger children were left in my care.
 I had five children to look after. - 150.
 I tried my best with the kids, but I wasn't physically strong enough to cope with everything.
 I asked Jasmine Bell, the children's social worker, for help.
 I was really tired and trying to hold back the tears.
 I told her that I wasn't coping well and that I needed help.
 I didn't want the kids to go into care, but I was so tired that I didn't know how to look after them.
 I was worried about how things were going.
 She said that I was doing fine and she left. - 151.
 A woman came to take the five kids to the park for an hour.
 I waited until she came and then I went down to my sister's bed to be with her.

-told her to phone her mother and tell her to come to the house.
+I took an overdose and fell asleep in her bed to die.
+Came to visit the kids and was banging on the door.
+I told her to phone her mother and tell her to come to the house.
 I thought that if I died, she could look after the kids.
 I couldn't live with them going into care.
 I just went to sleep, but the ambulance got to me in time.
 I was taken to the hospital and put under some kind of section.